jasleen-dhanoa/Learning_Flows_NODE/README.md

 This repository implements the learning of the dynamics of the double gyre system using Neural ODEs.
 The training procedure is constructed using standard PyTorch tools (https://pytorch.org/docs/stable/index.html) and the torchdiffeq library (https://github.com/rtqichen/torchdiffeq).
-Dynamics of the double gyre system are referenced from 'dgyre_eqns.pdf' (see attached pdf in #knodes channel, which is also in this repo).
+Dynamics of the double gyre system are referenced from 'dgyre_eqns.pdf' (see the pdf in References folder, which is also in this repo).
 For more details on the structure and parameters of the double gyre system, see dynamics.py.

 ---